pikatenor/logstash-input-grpc/README.md

 This is a Logstash input plugin for gRPC.

-This plugin sends RPC requests to other gRPC services and emits the corresponding response as a Logstash event.
+This plugin send a RPC request to the other gRPC service and emits the corresponding response as a Logstash event.

 Currently, this plugin only supports server-side streaming RPC.